-A wrongful failure to promote occurs when an employee has been passed over for promotion in violation of California or federal law.
+A wrongful failure to promote occurs when an employee has been passed over for promotion in violation of state or federal law.
 When an employee faces discrimination for a protected characteristic and that discrimination results in a failure to promote, the employee may be eligible for damages.

 Below, our California employment law attorneys address frequently asked questions about the wrongful failure to promote claims and how it may affect your case: